vertilia/text/README.md

 > weighted, or at least, appear to be so, when looking at program sources.

 - no need to use constants or other intermediate constructs replacing messages in source code;
-- handling of plural forms and context-based translations;
+- handling of plural forms;
+- handling of context-aware functions (`pgettext` family) that are currently missing from php extension;
+- no need to install additional locales on target OS or setting environment variables;
 - standard translation process based on PO files; multitude of editors or processes may be used;
 - translations are stored in `.php` files which allows for a quick autoloading and opcode caching, minimized runtime effort to get translation into memory and finding translation for source string;